 Fibromyalgia needs a multidisciplinary approach, but within it, physiotherapy can help through the stimulation of particular acupoints.
-In fact they can have an effect on the central sensitization and in balancing the autonomic nervous system, improving the symptomatology.
-Aside to this other form of manual therapy and therapeutic exercises can be added to give further help.
+Points can have an effect on the central sensitization and in balancing the autonomic nervous system, improving the symptomatology.
+Aside from this, other forms of manual therapy and therapeutic exercises can be added to give further help.

 The protocol that we use follows the guidelines of the Roland Solère method treating manifestations such as those encountered in Fibromyalgia.

 The protocol provides 3-10 sessions.
-The session range is variable due the factors in play,such as patient’s age, duration of the condition, intensity and numbers of symptoms present.
+The session range is variable due to the factors in play, such as:

 Do you have a needle phobia?

-For the assessment of the symptoms we use use a questionnaire based mainly on the COMPASS 31, in order to evaluate the progress along the treatment.
+For the assessment of the symptoms, we use a questionnaire, based mainly on COMPASS 31, in order to evaluate the progress along with the treatment.